giantswarm/test-app/README.md

 # test-app

-A test app packaged as a Helm chart for testing App Catalog functionality.
+A test app for testing App Catalog functionality in App Platform component ATS tests.